Soft and fluffy milk buns are filled with aromatic and savory chicken and potato curry filling and baked to perfection. You don’t want to miss this!

 - Let the buns proof again for another 40 minutes or until they puff up again to about 50% or more of their original size.
 Brush the top of the dough with egg wash.
 Sprinkle with sesame seeds if you choose to

-- Preheat oven to 350 F and pop it into the oven (3rd rack from the top) and let it bake for the next 20-30 minutes depending on the oven, mine took 20 minutes.
+- Preheat oven to 350 F (180 C).
+My oven is conventional, bottom heat only.
+If your oven uses top and bottom heat, you may want to lower the temperature by about 20 degrees.
+Place them in the oven (3rd rack from the top) and let them bake for the next 20-30 minutes depending on the oven, mine took 20 minutes.
 It will be golden brown on top.
-Remove from the oven and let it cool down in the pan for about 5 minutes and then let them cool completely on a cooling rack.
+Remove from the oven, brush with some melted butter and let them cool down in the pan for about 5 minutes and then let them cool completely on a cooling rack.
 Enjoy and once it's cooled down completely, wrap it up with plastic wrap and it's good for about 3 days or so (it didn't last that long in our house)

 - Leftover buns can be kept at room temperature for max 2 days, after that they need to be refrigerated for up to one week